armory/documentation/_admin_guides/barometer.md

 Update your environment file in `/opt/spinnaker/env/` to enable barometer with the following:
 `BAROMETER_ENABLED=true`

+## Open Ports

+On the internal ELB open up port 9092 which is the default port for `barometer`
 ## Enabling Datadog

 In your `barometer-local.yml` file add your Datadog API Keys: